AIperture/aethergraph-docs/docs/channel-setup/telegram-setup.md

 async def ping_telegram(*, context: NodeContext):
     chan = context.channel()  # uses default Telegram chat if configured await chan.send_text("Ping from AetherGraph 🛰️")
+    return {"ok": True}
 ```

-4. Execute this graph and check that the message appears in your Telegram chat.
+Run the graph and confirm the message appears in your Telegram chat.

-If the message arrives, the basic Telegram polling integration is working.

-> 🧪 **Experimental note:**
->
-> * On some networks, the first polling call may take a while to pick up messages.
+---

+### Notes & Troubleshooting

+* First message pickup can be slow on some networks.
+Send a new message to the bot (e.g., `/start`) and re-run the test.
-> * If it seems stuck, try restarting the sidecar and sending a fresh message.
+* If polling appears stuck, restart the sidecar.
-> * For now, treat Telegram as a **best-effort local channel**; for more robust integrations, prefer Slack or your internal web UI until Telegram support stabilizes.
+* Treat Telegram as **best-effort** for now; for robust production flows, prefer Slack or your internal web UI until Telegram stabilizes.

+## Appendix: Get Your Telegram Chat ID (easiest: @userinfobot)

+* **Private 1:1 (DM):**

+    - Open @userinfobot and tap Start.
+    - It replies with Your ID: <number> — this is your chat ID.
+    - Use it as: tg:chat/<number>.

+* **Group / Supergroup:**

+    - Add @userinfobot to the group.
+    - Send any message (e.g., /start or any text).
+    - The bot posts the Group ID (a negative number, often -100…).
+    - Use it as: tg:chat/<negative_number>.

+* **Channel:**

+    - Option A (forward): Post in the channel, then forward that post to @userinfobot — it replies with the Channel ID (negative number).
+    - Option B (temporary add): Add @userinfobot to the channel (temporarily, usually as admin), post once, and the bot will report the Channel ID.

+You can remove @userinfobot after you’ve captured the ID.

+> Optional alternative: You can also retrieve the ID using Telegram’s Bot API getUpdates and reading chat.id from the JSON.
+See Telegram official documents on how to use it.